Data insights

 See Employee Census explanatory guides and agency reports on the APSC website:

 This data does not cover all publicly funded research agencies.
-Workforce data was provided by the following agencies:
+Workforce data was supplied by the following agencies:

 - Australian Antarctic Division